 Texas is just one of many states currently implementing more innovative programs that are helping reform the way healthcare is delivered and paid for, especially for Medicare and Medicaid reimbursements.
 Delivery System Reform Incentive Payment (DSRIP) Waivers are one of these payment programs.

 Part of the Section 1115 Waiver programs, DSRIP initiatives give states more comprehensive funding to support hospitals and other providers that have a higher number of uninsured or underinsured patients.
-Texas was one of the first states to approve and implement DSRIP initiatives, which are currently in place for many key programs at Seton Healthcare Family.
+Texas was one of the first states to approve and implement DSRIP initiatives, which are currently in place for many key programs at Ascension Seton.

 Care Based on Quality